Reaching into a great big Zagreb bag of things to do – part 2

 Now that the planetary diversion is over, I’ll return to the walking tour.
 Our next stop is the Cathedral found in the Kaptol section which dates from 1094 and is the oldest part of the city.
 The Cathedral’s formal names are the Cathedral of the Assumption of the Blessed Virgin Mary and the Cathedral of Saint Stephen and Saint Ladislaus but the residents simply call it the Cathedral.
 In a previous post I mentioned King Ladislaus who moved the bishop’s seat from Sisak to Zagreb in 1094.
 The saint and the king are one and the same.

 The first cathedral was destroyed by the Mongols in 1242.
 The bishop at the time rebuilt it in the middle of the 13th century and it stood for more than 600 years until 1880.
-In that year, the cathedral was damaged beyond repair not by invaders but by the earthquake I mentioned previously as well.
+In that year, the cathedral was damaged beyond repair not by invaders but by the earthquake I mentioned previously.

 The cathedral’s restoration was led by Herman Bollé who had recently finished supervising the construction of the cathedral in Đakovo.
 Though he wasn’t Croatian by birth, Bollé settled in Zagreb where he became one of the country’s most influential architects.
 (Remember his name.
 It will appear again.)